 - a.
 Adobe block; - b.
-Brick; - c.
-Decorative concrete block; - d.
-Pre-cast concrete; - e.
-Slump stone block; - f.
+Brick; - Decorative concrete block; c. - d.
+Pre-cast concrete; - Slump stone block; e. - f.
 Split face block; - g.
-Stucco on block; - h.
-Wrought iron in conjunction with other listed materials. - 2.
+Stucco on block; - Wrought iron in conjunction with other listed materials. - 2.
 Perimeter walls shall exhibit such design features (including, but not limited to, pilasters, alcove planters, varying textures, special subdivision entries, or other similar treatments) as necessary to provide them with appropriate design relief and visual appeal. - 3.
-Perimeter walls shall be minimum height of five (5) feet and a maximum height of six (6) feet not less than six feet high except as provided in Section 17.28.030C. - 4.
-Subdivision perimeter wall location and design is subject to approval by the planning commission or the director-of development services. - B. Landscaped Maintenance District Easement Design Standards. - 1.
-When a straight wall design is utilized, a landscaped buffer shall be provided between the sidewalk and a subdivision perimeter wall (inclusive of the wall) at the following widths: - a.
-Arterial streets: ten (10) feet where an eight (8) foot sidewalk exists; four (4) feet where a 14 foot-meandering sidewalk exists.
+Perimeter walls shall be minimum height of five (5) feet and a maximum height of six (6) feet. - 4.
+Subdivision perimeter wall location and design is subject to approval by the planning commission or the director. - B. Landscaped Maintenance District Easement Design Standards. - When a straight wall design is utilized, a landscaped buffer shall be provided between the sidewalk and a subdivision perimeter wall (inclusive of the wall) at the following widths: - Arterial streets: ten (10) feet where an eight (8) foot sidewalk exists; four (4) feet where a 14 foot-meandering sidewalk exists.

-The landscaped buffer/ landscape maintenance district easement shall be in addition to the required sidewalk (i.e., ten (10) feet of the landscaping and eight feet of sidewalk or four (4) feet of landscaping with a 14-foot meandering sidewalk along an arterial street will normally require a total width of approximately eighteen (18) feet between the curb and a wall).
+The landscaped buffer/landscape maintenance district easement shall be in addition to the required sidewalk (i.e., ten (10) feet of the landscaping and eight feet of sidewalk or four (4) feet of landscaping with a 14foot meandering sidewalk along an arterial street will normally require a total width of approximately eighteen (18) feet between the curb and a wall).

-- 2. Along arterial streets the landscaped buffer may vary in depth from thirteen (13) feet to a minimum of seven feet where an undulating wall design is proposed as long as an average depth of ten (10) feet is maintained. - C. The decorative wall shall be extended adjacent to subdivision entrance streets as shown in Figure 16.20.230.
+- Along arterial streets the landscaped buffer may vary in depth from thirteen (13) feet to a minimum of seven feet where an undulating wall design is proposed as long as an average depth of ten (10) feet is maintained. - C. The decorative wall shall be extended adjacent to subdivision entrance streets as shown in Figure 16.20.230.